tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_1.md

 Late into the night, as the moon casts its silver glow over the jungle canopy, the air grows tense with the anticipation of confrontation.
 The nocturnal sounds of the forest, once a comforting background chorus, now serve as a mask for the stealthy approach of our adversaries.
 We lie in wait, each man a coiled spring, ready to unleash hell at a moment's notice.

 In the dense underbrush, I hear the faintest sound of footsteps, muffled but unmistakable.
 The enemy is near, their hushed whispers barely audible over the heartbeat thumping in my ears.
-My grip tightens around the detonator connected to the Claymore mines.
+My grip tightens around the detonator wired to the Claymores.

 The Viet Cong, unaware of their impending doom, continue their advance, inching closer to our trap.
 The tension is palpable, a physical weight in the air.
 I wait, my senses heightened, for the perfect moment to strike.
 And then, when they are almost upon us, close enough for me to smell what they had for dinner on their breaths, I press the detonator.